sharathchandraa/E-Wash-Technologies/README.md

 Features:

-Booking a slot
+Booking a slot.
-Cancelling a slot
+Cancelling a slot.
-Recharging the account online using various payment options
+Recharging the account online using various payment options.